dvy1989/exercise-set-4-exercise-3/README.md

 aws_session_token=<your AWS session token>
 ```

 According to AWS SDK documentation session token is optional, but I had to provide it (otherwise the solution did not work).
+This file configures API keys to make SDK working.
+It is also possible to provide API keys directly in the code, but such option does not suite for storing the code into a repository.

 After this you need to create a file called *config* in *.aws* folder.
 This file should have the following content: